 Greg Hill

-His career after Redline covered more ground than most riders' entire runs.
-He rode for Shimano on a Mongoose.
-He got picked up by GT.
-He started his own company, GHP — Greg Hill Products — then had to shut it down when manufacturing problems made it impossible to keep going.
+What came next is where it gets unusual.
+Most riders get one good chapter.
+Hill kept writing them.
+He rode for Shimano aboard a Mongoose.
+GT picked him up.
+He built his own company, GHP — Greg Hill Products — and then had to close it when manufacturing trouble made it impossible to keep the doors open.
 He went to Robinson.
-He relaunched GHP a second time.
-He ended up working for Answer Products while racing for Redline — a second stint with the brand where he'd won his national titles years earlier.
-He finished his racing career riding for Balance Bicycles.
+He brought GHP back for a second run.
+He landed at Answer Products while racing again for Redline, the same brand where he'd won his national titles years before.
+And he finished out his racing days on Balance Bicycles.